Helpful Gardening Tips

 Kousa Flowering Dogwood Tree

-Hardy from zones five to eight, the Kousa Dogwood tree is a popular option for providing visual interest in any exterior space.
+Hardy from zones five to eight, the Kousa Dogwood tree is a popular option for visual interest in any exterior space.
 The hardiness zones of the Kousa Dogwood tree make it easy for many homeowners to enjoy with little care and maintenance needed, apart from regular watering.
 The canopy of the Dogwood species makes it easy to create a beautiful exterior space because of the intertwined branches of its wide canopy.

 Hardy in most areas